simonwangao/Mini-Bitcoin/README.md

 # Mini-Bitcoin
-The Python implementation of mini Bitcoin wallet.
+The Python implementation of multi-threading mini Bitcoin wallet.

 ## Features
 * Follow most of Bitcoin protocols and block structures